Artanisax/CS323-2023Fall/Lab1/README.md

 1. Place `asignment1.cpp`, `test1.spl` and `test2.spl` in the same direction.
 2. Run the command `g++ assignment1.cpp` to compile the source code.
-3. Run the comman `./a.out` to run the executable file.
+3. Run the command `./a.out` to run the executable file.
 4. Then the results will be shown on the terminal.

 ### Output